minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 I will explain about the commit-related features that I use frequently: "p", "r", "s", "e"

-"p"(pick) represents no changes.
+`p`(pick) represents no changes.
 Commits have p or pick remain still.
-It is optional if you want to change the order of the commit, it can be done in "p".
+It is optional if you want to change the order of the commit, it can be done in `p`.

-"r"(reword) rewords the commit log.
+`r`(reword) rewords the commit log.
-If there is a typos in commit or want to change the sentence in commit, "r" is for you.
+If there is a typos in commit or want to change the sentence in commit, `r` is for you.

-"s"(squash) merges multiple commits to a single commit.
+`s`(squash) merges multiple commits to a single commit.
 It is the important to manage the organized commit histories.
 Since it is a little hard to understand only with the text, suppose there are some commits like:

-"e"(edit) edits commit log.
+`e`(edit) edits commit log.
 It looks like very similar to reword, but has wider feature.
-It can amend commit using 'git commit --amend'.
+It can amend commit using `git commit --amend`.
-"git commit --amend" can also modify the date, author not only the log itself.
+`git commit --amend` can also modify the date, author not only the log itself.

 ```bash
 $ git log --pretty=oneline